ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 10) When these files are in place, open Vuforia Spatial Toolbox.**xcworkspace**.
 Make sure to open the .xcworkspace and not the .xcodeproj, otherwise the dependencies won't load.
 Make sure Xcode is set up with your Apple developer profile for code signing.
-You should be able to compile and run the project (it won't run on the simulator, need to have an iOS device connected).
+You should be able to compile and run the project (it won't run on the simulator; you need to have an iOS device connected).

 ### Device compatibility